Aszeal/School_District_Analysis/README.md

 ### Scores by School Size
-- The overall school size ranking was not effected enought to change its position from *"medium"* to *"small"*.
+- The overall school size ranking was not affected enough to change its position from *"medium"* to *"small"*.

 **Figure 5:**